 Basic Principle of Staining Over Painted Wood

-Staining over the painted wood surface can result in a fun, unique, and enhanced finish.
-Furthermore, this process can result in a different wood tone and richness.
+Staining over a painted surface can lead to a unique and enhanced finish.
+It can also result in a distinct wood tone, adding a certain richness to the piece.

-When you stain over paint, it will result in undertones depending on the paint job.
+When you stain over paint, it will result in undertones based on the paint job.
 This includes the sheen and color and the type of stain applied.

 Why and When to Apply Stain on Top of Paint